Art, Craft & Design

-- Room with a view - Students will develop their outcomes in different media including drawing, a variety of printing techniques, clay and digital art
+- Food and Drink - Students will develop their outcomes in different media including drawing, a variety of printing techniques, textiles, sculpture and digital art

 Coursework 2 - Year 11

-- 2nd coursework project – 3 titles to choose from which will culminate in a 10 hour controlled exam to produce their final piece
+- 2nd coursework project – 2 titles to choose from which will culminate in a 10-hour controlled exam to produce their final piece

-- Exam project culminating in 10 hour exam to produce their final piece
+- Externally set project, culminating in 10-hour exam to produce their final piece

 The projects are assessed in four areas which allow candidates to develop a personal response and work with increasing independence.